Developer Guide

 help add

-Expected: The User Guide opens in the system default browser at theaddcommand section.
-Status message showsOpening user guide for 'add' command. -
+Expected: The usage message for theaddcommand is shown in the result box.
+The User Guide opens in the system default browser at theaddcommand section. -

 Other valid command names to try:

-help list,help edit,help delete,help find,help sort,help tag,help untag,help cleartag,help clear,help exit
+help edit,help delete,help tag,help untag,help cleartag,help list,help sort,help find,help undo,help clear,help exit

-Expected: The User Guide opens at the respective command section.
-Status message names the command.
+Expected: The usage message for the respective command is shown in the result box.
+The User Guide opens at the respective command section.

 -